-Beautiful and welcoming campus grounds can be planned, planted, and maintained in any region while minimizing the use of toxic chemicals, protecting wildlife habitat, and conserving resources.
+Beautiful and welcoming campus grounds can be planned, planted and maintained in any region while minimizing the use of toxic chemicals, protecting wildlife habitat and conserving resources.
 This section covers campus land management and biodiversity of campus grounds and surrounding lands.

 Middlebury College's conserved lands at its Bread Loaf campus are used for numerous educational purposes.
-Photo credit: Brett Simison Institution Score Туре Location 1.
+Photo credit: Brett Simison

+Institution Score Type Location 1.
 Chatham University (tie) 100% Master's Pittsburgh, Pennsylvania 1.
 Colby College (tie) 100% Baccalaureate Waterville, Maine 1.
-Université de Montreal (tie) 100% Doctoral Montreal, Quebec 4.
+Université de Montreal (tie) 100% Doctoral Montreal, QC (Canada) 4.
 Keene State College 99.8% Baccalaureate Keene, New Hampshire 5.
 State University of New York at Cortland 99.5% Master's Cortland, New York

-In 2015, Middlebury College signed a conservation easement over to the Vermont Land Trust establishing permanent protection of 2,100 acres of its' forest lands for the public benefit.
-This was a significant action that will assure that these lands will always be available to the public and continue to provide the many ecological, cultural, recreational and community benefits they serve.
-This act of conservation also created the opportunity to quantify the carbon sequestration that will also permanently continue and to apply for credits on a carbon registry to help Middlebury achieve its carbon neutrality goal.
+In 2015, Middlebury College signed a conservation easement over to the Vermont Land Trust establishing permanent protection of 2,100 acres of its forest lands for the public benefit.
+This action will ensure that these lands will always be available to the public and continue to supply the many ecological, cultural, recreational and community benefits they provide.
+This act of conservation also created the opportunity to quantify the carbon sequestration that will permanently continue and to apply for credits on a carbon registry to help Middlebury achieve its carbon neutrality goal.